Conformal Coating PCB: 7 Reasons Why You Need It

 Extend the Life of PCB Board

-By applying conformal coatings on the surface of your PCB, the PCB will have an extended working life that can be up to five years and in sometimes, ten to fifteen years.
-Because of damage to the PCB’s vulnerable parts, which will save you buying a new product every six months or so of costs.
-The thin layer of a protective material (conformal coating) will protect your PCB from harm and give you the worth of your money and more for years to come.
-PCB conformal coatings offer reliability for long-term use, and this makes it an excellent option to consider during PCB assembly
+By applying conformal coatings on the surface of your PCB, the PCB will have an extended working life of up to five years and, sometimes, ten to fifteen years.
+Because of damage to the PCB’s vulnerable parts, it will save you from buying a new product every six months or so of costs.

 Electronics printed circuit board on White background.jpg